The Katowice problem and autohomeomorphisms of $\omega^*$: Preliminaries

-It is easy to define autohomeomorphisms of spaces of the form~$\kappa^*$: simply take a bijection $\sigma:\kappa\to\kappa$ and let it act in the obvious way on the set of ultrafilters to get an autohomeomorphism of~$\beta\kappa$ that leaves $\kappa^*$ invariant.
+It is straightforward to define autohomeomorphisms of spaces of the form~$\kappa^*$: take a bijection $\sigma:\kappa\to\kappa$ and let it act in the obvious way on the set of ultrafilters to get an autohomeomorphism of~$\beta\kappa$ that leaves $\kappa^*$ invariant.
 In fact, if we want to induce a map on $\kappa^*$ it suffices to take a bijection between cofinite subsets of~$\kappa$.

-For example the simple shift $n\mapsto n+1$ on~$\omega_0$ determines an autohomeomorphism of~$\omega_0^*$.
+For example the simple shift $s:n\mapsto n+1$ on~$\omega_0$ determines an autohomeomorphism $s^*$ of~$\omega_0^*$.
 We shall call an autohomeomorphism of $\kappa^*$ \emph{trivial} if it is induced in the above way, otherwise we shall call it non-trivial.